debber1/FinalProject_DDC/README.md

 * Manipulate the FSM to fill the screen with a countdown
 * Manipulate the FSM to fill the screen with a desired hexadecimal number
 * Reset the system
+* The bitstream also works without the addition of the OS.
+Everything has been muxed to work with GPIO and physical buttons